sashapevzner/sashapevzner.github.io/_pages/about.md

 #### Happenings

-* Elise Catania, Sylvester Zhang, and I are organizing [MRWAC 2023](https://sites.google.com/view/mrwac2023/), a research workshop for University of Minnesota graduate students, alumni, and postdocs.
+* Elise Catania, Sylvester Zhang, and I organized [MRWAC 2023](https://sites.google.com/view/mrwac2023/), a research workshop for University of Minnesota graduate students, alumni, and postdocs.
 * Aaron Li, Lina Liu, Michelle Mastrianni, Mahrud Sayrafi, and I run the [Directed Reading Program](https://z.umn.edu/mathdrp) at UMN.
 Please fill out our interest form if you'd like to stay updated on the next application season.